Faster quantum and classical SDP approximations for quadratic binary optimization: Technical details and proofs

-\begin{cor} Given an $s$-sparse, symmetric $n \times n$ matrix $A$ (with appropriate oracle access) and $\epsilon >0$, we can solve the renormalized \textsc{MaxQP SDP} \eqref{equ:maxqpsdp} up to an additive error $\epsilon$ in time $\tcO\lb n^{1.5}\lb \sqrt{s}\rb^{1+o(1)}\rb$ on a quantum computer. \end{cor} \begin{proof} It follows from Theorem~\ref{thm:quantumoracle} that producing $\tcO(n)$ copies of Gibbs states suffices to implement the oracle.
-The results of~\cite{Poulin2009} then imply that this can be done with~$\tcO(\sqrt{n})$ Hamiltonian simulation steps, which, as discussed above, can be done in time
+It follows from Theorem~\ref{thm:quantumoracle} that producing $\tcO(n\tilde{\epsilon}^{-2})$ copies of Gibbs states suffices to implement the oracle.
+The results of~\cite{Poulin2009} then imply that each copy can be obtained with~$\tcO(\sqrt{n}\tilde{\epsilon}^{-3})$ Hamiltonian simulation steps, which, as discussed above, can each be done in time